 The Truman-Reagan Medal of Freedom is awarded each year by the Victims of Communism Memorial Foundation to those individuals and institutions that have demonstrated a life-long commitment to freedom and democracy and opposition to communism and all other forms of tyranny.
 The award will be presented on June 11th at a ceremony hosted by the Victims of Communism Memorial Foundation at the Victims of Communism Memorial on Capitol hill in Washington, D.C.
 Full biographies of the recipients are below.

-For more information or to schedule a press interview with Marion Smith please contact Joseph Murphy at [email protected] or (202) 629-9500.
+For more information or to schedule a press interview with Marion Smith please contact Ayla Ybarra at email@example.com or (202) 629-9500.

 About the Recipients: